 Review the safety culture assessments using the inspection requirements and specific guidance for evaluating the licensee’s third-party safety culture assessment in IP 95003, and “Guidance for Evaluating Safety Culture Surveys” in IP 95003.02.

+Meet with either your supervisor or a designated qualified Senior SCA to discuss the items listed in the evaluation criteria section.

 Meet with either your supervisor or a designated qualified SCA or Senior SCA to discuss the items listed in the evaluation criteria section.